Welcome to AI Log

 My name is Rob Nelson.
 For a while now, I have been teaching courses in cultural and educational history that explore how gender roles, slavery, technology, and social justice movements have shaped institutions and individuals in North America.
 Lately, I have been writing and giving talks exploring the educational value of generative AI, how it is changing education, and what we should do about it.

 For nearly two decades, my day job was with a fully accredited university located in southeastern Pennsylvania and offering degrees at the bachelor's, master's, and doctoral levels.1 There, I led university-wide projects to implement academic information systems for course evaluation, curriculum management, graduate admissions, learning management, and student records.
+Being a bureaucrat shaped how I think about technology in ways that are important to my writing and teaching.

 Before that, I lived in Athens, Ga, where I thought about writing novels or maybe for the movies.
-While there, I attended classes at UGA long enough that I eventually earned a BA in comparative literature.
+While there, I attended classes at UGA long enough that I earned a BA in comparative literature.
 On several occasions, I drank coffee sitting near Michael Stipe but never talked to him.
-I did talk to Bill Berry and Mike Mills once, though, hanging out in the back alley of theΒ Georgia Bar.
+I did talk to Bill Berry and Mike Mills once, though, hanging out in the back alley of theย Georgia Bar.

 Why Substack?